C o l i n M c M o r r a n

-I am currently working online in the privacy of the counselling room.
-Regarding returning back to seeing clients in person, I will attempt to follow the ever-changing government and BACP guidelines.
+I am currently working online and on the telephone in the privacy of the counselling room.

 Counselling online; pros and cons - a personal perspective

-So yes, sitting opposite someone and sharing the same physical space within the intimacy of a private and comfortable counselling room is no doubt the best therapeutic environment within which to work, but don’t rule out online therapy because there are the benefits I’ve mentioned and there is an intimacy that in my experience comes close to working face to face.
+So yes, sitting opposite someone and sharing the same physical space with the closeness of a private and comfortable counselling room is arguably the best therapeutic environment within which to work, but don’t rule out online therapy because there are the benefits I’ve mentioned and there is an intimacy that in my experience can match working face to face.

-And finally, in these difficult times online therapy is better than no therapy.
+And finally, online therapy is most certainly better than no therapy.

 I offer a space in which issues that can be difficult to discuss can be explored in a confidential and non-judgemental way.